ElementsProject/elementsproject.github.io/elements-code-tutorial/issuing-assets.md

 Which it does, albeit in a slightly different format.

-Every asset you issue within Elements (including the "bitcoin" default) will be assigned its own hex value This is used to uniquely identify it on the network.
+Every asset you issue within Elements (including the "bitcoin" default) will be assigned its own hex value.
+This is used to uniquely identify it on the network.
 Notice how "bitcoin" is displayed with a readable asset name however.
 This is because Elements automatically associates the label "bitcoin" with the asset hex for that default asset.
 To find out its hex value we can run:

 ~~~~
 e1-cli dumpassetlabels